sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/replace.md

 ## Examples

-This transform makes a simple word replacement, exchanging "IIQ" for "IdentityNow."
+This transform makes a simple word replacement, exchanging "IIQ" for "IdentityNow".

 ```bash
 Input: "Working with IIQ is fun"